On reduction of differential inclusions and Lyapunov stability: Stability

 The $\left\{ U_{1}\right\} -$generalized derivative of $V$ in the direction(s) $ F $ is then given by

-Thm. \ref{thm:GLYT} can then be invoked to conclude that $t\mapsto x_{1}\left(t\right)\in\mathcal{L}_{\infty}\left(\R_{\geq t_{0}},\R\right)$ and $\lim_{t\to\infty}x_{2}\left(t\right)=0$.\defnEnd \end{example} Thm. \ref{thm:GLYT} and its counterparts are widely used in applications such as adaptive control to establish boundedness of the system and convergence of the state, but not the parameter estimation errors, to the origin.
-Under certain excitation conditions, parameter convergence can be established using Matrosov theorems \cite{SCC.Matrosov1962}.
+Thm. \ref{thm:GLYT} can then be invoked to conclude that $t\mapsto x_{1}\left(t\right) \in\mathcal{L}_{\infty}\left(\R_{\geq t_{0}},\R\right) $ and $ \lim_{t\to\infty}x_{2}\left(t\right)=0 $.\defnEnd \end{xmpl} Thm. \ref{thm:GLYT} and its counterparts are widely used in applications such as adaptive control to establish stability (but not asymptotic stability) of the state and convergence of a part of the state (e.g., tracking errors, but not parameter estimation errors) to the origin.
+Under certain excitation conditions, asymptotic stability (and as a result, convergence of the entire state to the origin) can be established using Matrosov theorems \cite{SCC.Matrosov1962}.